 The list goes on

-The sponsor lists, as provided by NPR, are full of high-profile, multi-national corporations and other powerful and influential entities.
-Following is a small sample from their 2008 Annual Reports and Donor Lists (edited list, does not include all sponsors):
+The sponsor lists, as provided by NPR, are full of high-profile, multi-national corporations and other influential entities.
+Following is a small sample from their 2008 Annual Reports and Donor Lists:

 - General Motors Corporation